composewell/haskell-dev-nix/nix-language.rst

     1 + 2
     1 - 2
     1 * 2
-    1 / 2 (note 1/2 would be a path string)
+    1 / 2 (note 1/2 would be a path type string)
     1 < 2
     1 <= 2
     1 > 2